thevolts/ML_ImgClassifier/README.md

 Since the image classifier is built on TensorflowJS, you done need to install/compile anything.
 You can just execute the index.html, enable the webcam, train and test.

+It can also be testing <a href="https://thevolts.github.io/ML_ImgVideoClassifier/" alt="thevolts image classifier, imagenet, mobilenet">here</a>